AnmolSinghNegi/AnmolSinghNegi/README.md

 - 👋 Hi, I’m @AnmolSinghNegi
 - 👀 I’m interested in Programming and Coding.
 - 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on project and youtube.
+- 💞️ I’m looking to collaborate on project.
 - 📫 How to reach me anmolnegi242@gmail.com

 <!---